-The surgeon will likely make a separate incision (cut) in the underarm area (below where your underarm hair grows) to remove the nodes.
+The surgeon will likely make a separate incision (cut) in the underarm area (below where your underarm hair grows) to remove the axillary lymph nodes.

 Sentinel node biopsy

-To see if cancer has spread to the axillary lymph nodes, most people have a procedure called sentinel node biopsy.
+To check if cancer has spread to the axillary lymph nodes, most people have a procedure called sentinel node biopsy during breast surgery.

 Before or during this procedure, a radioactive substance (called a tracer) and/or a blue dye is injected into the breast.

 The first axillary lymph nodes to absorb the tracer or dye are called the sentinel nodes.
 These are also the first lymph nodes where breast cancer is likely to spread.

 The surgeon locates the sentinel nodes by looking for the lymph nodes that have absorbed the tracer (using a special device called a gamma probe) or the dye (which turns the lymph nodes blue).

 The radioactive tracer or blue dye usually identifies 1-5 nodes as the sentinel nodes.
 The surgeon removes the sentinel nodes and sends them to a pathologist.

 If the surgeon removes sentinel nodes, it doesn’t mean there’s cancer in the nodes.
 It just means a pathologist needs to check the nodes for cancer.

 Findings from a sentinel node biopsy